anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Once the MASA receives the RVR it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.

-In addition, the following processing SHALL be performed for PVR data contained in RVR "prior-signed-voucher-request" field:
+In addition, the following processing SHALL be performed for PVR contained in RVR "prior-signed-voucher-request" field:

 * agent-provided-proximity-registrar-cert: The MASA MAY verify that this field contains the registrar EE certificate.
-  If so, it MUST correspond to the registrar EE certificate used to sign the RVR.
+  If so, it MUST correspond to the registrar EE credentials used to sign the RVR.
   Note: Correspond here relates to the case that a single registrar EE certificate is used or that different registrar EE certificates are used, which are issued by the same CA.

-* agent-signed-data: The MASA MAY verify this field to issue "agent-proximity" assertion.
+* agent-signed-data: The MASA MAY verify this data to issue "agent-proximity" assertion.
   If so, the agent-signed-data MUST contain the pledge product-serial-number, contained in the "serial-number" field of the PVR (from "prior-signed-voucher-request" field) and also in "serial-number" field of the RVR.
-  The LDevID(RegAgt) certificate used to generate the signature is identified by the "kid" parameter of the JOSE header (agent-signed-data).
+  The LDevID(RegAgt) certificate to be used for signature verification is identified by the "kid" parameter of the JOSE header.
   If the assertion "agent-proximity" is requested, the RVR MUST contain the corresponding LDevID(RegAgt) certificate data in the "agent-sign-cert" field of the RVR.
   It MUST be verified by the MASA to the same domain CA as the registrar EE certificate.
-  If the "agent-sign-cert" field is not provided, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified".
+  If the "agent-sign-cert" field is not set, the MASA MAY state a lower level assertion value, e.g.: "logged" or "verified".
   Note: Sub-CA certificate(s) MUST also be carried by "agent-sign-cert", in case the LDevID(RegAgt) certificate is issued by a sub-CA and not the domain CA known to the MASA.
   As the "agent-sign-cert" field is defined as array (x5c), it can handle multiple certificates.